If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Best Gifts for Machine Embroiderers – List of 15 Ideas

-If your favorite embroider owns an embroidery machine with USB input (this is very common), you can purchase the cutest little sewing machine flash drive.
-This makes the transfer of created or digitized designs from a computer to an embroidery machine both possible and fun.
+This makes transferring created or digitized designs from a computer to an embroidery machine both possible and fun.

-Anyone who owns a computer, though, may smile when using this whimsical gift.
+However, anyone who owns a computer may smile when using this whimsical gift.

 3. New, Fun Threads